Join Our Newsletter

 There are basically three shock types available from most of the shock manufacturers: emulsion type, internal floating piston type, and reservoir type.

-Emulsion shocks work fine on the street generally speaking, but they are not recommended for adventure bikes which might be ridden off road or where riding on very rough roads for extended periods is the norm.
+In conclusion, emulsion shocks work fine on street bikes where high shock temperatures are generally not an issue.
+They are not recommended for adventure bikes however which might be ridden off road or where riding on rough asphalt or dirt roads for extended periods is common.

 Emulsion Example - Rear